 This picture comes from Mishka Henner, and you can view many more of these shocking and disturbing photos of feedlots here.

 Another Important Fact About Factory Farms That Nobody Talks About

 Did you know that in 2006, the United Nations Food and Agriculture Organization issued a report stating that the livestock business generates more greenhouse gas emissions than all forms of transportation combined?
-Did you know that 51 percent (or more) of global greenhouse-gas emissions are caused by animal agriculture?
+Or that at least 51% of global greenhouse-gas emissions are caused by animal agriculture?
 (1)(2)(3)(4)

 If we are talking about human activity as one (of what could be many) factors contributing to environmental destruction and global climate change, why is it that factory farming is not included?

-Below are a few clips from the upcoming documentary called “Cowspiracy.”
-It sheds light on the modern day meat industry and its relation to climate change, as well as its detrimental effect on the Earth’s environment, in multiple ways.
-It goes deeper, and provides more information on the fact that modern day meat consumption is the leading cause of environmental destruction and human induced climate change on our planet, yet we never hear about it.
+Below are a few clips from the upcoming documentary Cowspiracy, which sheds light on the modern day meat industry’s effect on climate change and the environment more broadly.
+It explores how modern day meat consumption has become the leading cause of environmental destruction and human-induced climate change on our planet, yet we never hear about it.